hiraditya/std-benchmark/README.md

 and then try to build one component at a time.
 All the c benchmark do not compile with MSVC for now because of compiler incompatibilities, but all the cxx benchmarks do compile.
 I need to fix c benchmarks for MSVC.

+**TESTING**
+To test the project run ctest.
+Running ctest will run the google-benchmark harness tests as well, so if you are only interested in runningthe c and cxx std-benchmark tests use: ctest -L c ctest -L cxx